danielbush/WithTest/README.md

 IMPORTANT
 ---------
 * Unitjs has undergone a complete rewrite and simplification around 9-Feb-2013.
-* Use old tag v0.6.0 for the old version.
+* Use old tag v0.6.0 for pre-Feb-2013
+* The new unitjs starts from tag v0.9.0
     * The rewrite still needs needs testing and refining.

 Why?
 ----